 DeWalt moved to an inline design with the latest version of their FlexVolt blower and hit 17.0 N in our testing.
 The downside is that it’s loud—91 decibels at our operator’s ear.
 We also thought the tone of that sound was somewhat irritating.
 With a 9.0/3.0Ah battery, it ran for 12:12 in our tests.

-The bare tool runs $199 and the kit with a 9.0/3.0Ah battery is only $70 more, making it one of the more affordable kits you can buy and working with DeWalt’s 20V Max and 60V Max lines of power tools and lawn care equipment.
+The bare tool runs $229 and the kit with a 9.0/3.0Ah battery is only $50 more, making it one of the more value-packed kits you can buy.
+Plus the battery works with DeWalt’s 20V Max and 60V Max lines of power tools and lawn care equipment.

-Greenworks joins Ryobi in the 700 Club as the only two battery-powered blowers to reach the 700 CFM rating.
+Greenworks joins the 700 Club as one of the few battery-powered blowers to reach the 700 CFM rating.
 As the top-performing leaf blower on Greenworks’ Pro 60V line, it’s capable of 170 MPH top speed and is one of the elite blowers to hit 20.0 N in our testing.
-Get this one at The Home Depot for $199.99 as a bare tool or $329.99 with a 5.0Ah battery and charger.

 Toro has quietly produced an excellent line of cordless OPE and their top brushless blower is worth considering.
 Maxing out at 605 CFM and 115 MPH, we measured 19.0 N in our testing.
 Dropping down just a notch from the highest-performing battery-powered blowers, this Toro 60V blower earns a solid value score with a bare tool price of $139.99 and a kit price of $199.99 that includes a 2.5Ah battery and charger.